 Growing up, Bevin and his family of eight lived in an old farmhouse, sharing three bedrooms and one bathroom.
 The humble home stood on a farm where the family raised crop and livestock, instilling in their children a strong work ethic and solid Christian values.

 Bevin later attended Washington and Lee University in Virginia on an ROTC scholarship.
 Upon graduation, he served on active duty as a US Army officer and left the service having achieved the rank of captain.

 The mantra I developed as a young Army officer, and how I govern, is to be hands-off as much as possible but hands-on as much as necessary.

-Bevin founded several companies in Kentucky and invested in a number of others in the Commonwealth as well as in other states.
-He managed and expanded multiple businesses, ranging from manufacturing, investment management and medical devices.
-His businesses created a great many well-paying jobs for hard-working Americans.
+Bevin founded several companies in Kentucky and invested in a number of others in the Commonwealth and in other states.
+He managed and expanded multiple businesses, ranging from manufacturing and software to investment management and medical devices.
+His businesses created hundreds of well-paying jobs for hard-working Americans.

 Lives of great men all remind us

 We can make our lives sublime,